MoFE proposes $1 billion budget for upcoming fiscal year - The Scoop

-BANDAR SERI BEGAWAN – The Ministry of Finance and Economy (MoFE) on Sunday tabled a budget of $1.01 billion for the 2022/23 fiscal year, marking an eight percent increase of from the previous year.
+BANDAR SERI BEGAWAN – The Ministry of Finance and Economy on Sunday tabled a budget of $1.01 billion for the 2022/23 fiscal year, marking an eight percent increase of from the previous year.

 Staff salaries account for $68.8 million of the budget while $931.28 million has been allocated for recurring expenditure.